lorig135/docsstyleguide/MinimalWritingStyle.md

 When writing minimally, you provide only/exactly as much information as the user needs to either understand a concept or a reference, or to accomplish a task.
 Note that the amount and complexity of information to include may vary, but it needs to be as specific and succinct as possible.

 Note that the following recommendations will be piloted with FR-hosted docs (FRaaS).
+Although  preliminary and likely to change, here are some early attempts by the FRaaS team at implementing minimal writing: https://developer.forgerock.com/docs/identity-cloud.

-It will take some time to refine our writing style during the pilot phase.
+It will take some time to implement and refine our writing style during the pilot phase.
 Once we have a good idea of what that will look like, we can begin work on a minimal writing style for self-hosted docs (not based in the cloud).
-Although  preliminary and likely to change, here are some early attempts by the FRaaS team at implementing minimal writing: https://developer.forgerock.com/docs/identity-cloud.

 A minimal writing style for self-hosted docs might look different than that of the FR-hosted docs, given the differences in audiences (noobs vs. SMEs), the look and feel of the UI, the differences in content, as well as how it is consumed.